twitter/finatra/source/user-guide/getting-started/index.markdown

 #### Create a Binding with the Annotation

-In your Module, then annotate the `@Provides` method that is instantiating the specific instance with the Binding Annotation, e.g.,
+In your Module annotate the `@Provides` method that is instantiating the specific instance with the Binding Annotation, e.g.,

 ```scala
 object MyHttpClientsModule extends TwitterModule {